sseemayer/Py2D/README.md

 The library is still in very early development, supported features so far are:

-* Classes for Vectors and Polygons with basic operations
+* Classes for Vectors, Polygons and Affine Transformations with basic operations
 * Polygonal Field-of-Vision Calculation
 * Generate polygon obstructors from tile map data
 * Perform boolean operations (union, intersection, difference) on polygons